 - Makes approximately 10 six to eight ounce servings.

 This Chia Pudding is made with almond milk, chia seeds & sweetener of choice; it’s a healthy snack loaded with protein, fiber and healthy fats.
 Chia seeds are full of omega-3 fatty acids and when soaked in liquid, satisfying to reduce hunger.

 How Long Does Chia Pudding Last?

-Chia pudding lasts about 5 day, give or take.
-The pudding will keep for about 5 days in the fridge, so if you make a batch up on Sunday and enjoy it for the rest of the week you’ll be on track to a happier, smarter and prettier you before Friday.
+Chia pudding lasts about 5 days, give or take.
+The pudding will keep for about 5 days in the fridge, so if you make a batch up on Sunday and enjoy it for the rest of the week you’ll be on track to a happier, smarter, and healthier you before Friday.
 The colors may run a bit on standing but the flavor will be just as delicious.

 Does Chia Pudding Go Bad?